x-senpai-x/x-senpai-x/README.md

 ---

 ### 💬 Let's Connect!
 I'm always open to discussing new ideas, blockchain development, or collaborating on projects related to web3 and decentralization.
-You can reach out to me on [GitHub Discussions](#) or connect with me on LinkedIn![]
+You can reach out to me on [GitHub Discussions](#) or connect with me on [Twitter](https://x.com/0x_senpai_x?t=JmOw5uvvlwLn1nDh8O1M4Q&s=09) or [LinkedIn](https://www.linkedin.com/in/utsav-sharma-84a6631b9/)

 ---